georgepianka/keto-calc-heroku/README.md

 # Keto Calc
 ### Calculate Net Carbs / Track Keto Diet Progress

-This is a Rails App made by George Pianka for Flatiron School Final Project Section 4 (React/Rails).
+This is a React/Rails App made by George Pianka for Flatiron School Final Project Section 5 (React/Rails).
 The application allows the user to calculate, log, and track Net Carbs while following a Ketogenic Diet.
+It features a Client-API Login Flow with Facebook Oath and User Authentication via http(s)-only session cookies with same-origin policy.
 Nutrition Data is provided by Nutritionix via their API.
 Users can store their daily entries for Net Carbs and Calories (plus Protein/Fat) via a database search or manual entry.
 Users may also enter their daily Weight so they can chart their progress against the metrics of Ketosis. [*See Details at Bottom of README*]

 ---